 This commission was fun from start to finish.
 Gus made contact with me, having been given a portrait of himself for his 60th birthday by his family.
-Although we didn’t actually know each other, there were so many connections between us – he is the bursar at the my old school – Leweston – which my nieces all attended; he also knew my sister, Millie Pilkington, as well as her daughters; and one of his greatest friends happens to be one of mine, and so on and so forth.
+Although we didn’t actually know each other, there were so many connections between us – he is the bursar at my old school – which both my sisters also attended many decades ago, as well as my younger sister’s (the photographer Millie Pilkington) daughters more recently; and one of his greatest oldest friends happens to be one of mine, and so on and so forth.

 His family were keen for the portrait to feature his piano and a glass of whisky, A piano can be quite disruptive in a painting as it has a very long horizontal keyboard and, if it is absolutely straight, it bisects the image, which is not ideal.
 So, for these purposes anyway, where I want a feeling of fluidity and harmony, it’s important to have it on an angle.
 Usually navigable with a bit of furniture moving.